grafana/grafana-operator/documentation/deploy_grafana.md

 NOTE: Some key's are common to both in securityContext and containerSecurityContext, in that case containerSecurityContext has precendence over securityContext.
+ContainerSecurityContext defined in deployment will also apply to the init-container.

 ## Configuring Grafana API access